pagebolt/pagebolt_docs/README.md

 Create a database (the default username, password and dbname is 'pagebolt').

-Import the included database file (**pagebolt-boltdb.sql**) located in the 'pagebolt-sql' folder.
+Import the included database file (**pagebolt-boltdb.sql**) located in the **'pagebolt-sql'** folder.

 **IMPORTANT:** Be sure to take note of database username and password.

 Step 3: Upload Files
 ---------------

 The Bolt installation files are located in the **'pagebolt-files'** folder.
-It is necessary to apply the recommended file permissions and server instructions via Bolt's website here - https://docs.bolt.cm/installation
+It is necessary to apply the recommended file permissions and server parameters via Bolt's website here - https://docs.bolt.cm/installation

 Step 4: Edit Config
 ---------------

 Bolt uses YAML files for all configuration including content types.
-Bolt's database configuration is stored in **app/config/config.yml**, which is located in the Bolt /app folder (**pagebolt-files**).
-Here you will find the database credentials.
+Bolt's database configuration is stored in **app/config/config.yml**, which is located in Bolt's /app folder (**pagebolt-files**).
+Here you will find the default database credentials.
 Replace DBNAME, USERNAME and PASSWORD accordingly.

 ```yml
 database: